 GENERAL PROVISIONS

-90.01 DOG AND KENNEL LICENSING.
+90.01 DOG AND KENNEL LICENSING

-(A) Dog licensing.
+(A) Dog licensing

 (1) Every person, known as owner or keeper, in the city who owns, possesses, controls, maintains, or otherwise has charge of a dog that has a set of permanent canine teeth or is six months old, whichever comes first, shall procure a license for the dog.
 The license must be procured by completing and submitting a dog license application to the Code Enforcement and by paying an application for license fee to the City Clerk’s office within 30 days after the person becomes the keeper of the dog or January 1 of each year.